Fritz Julius Kuhn: Last years in Germany

 Kuhn was held in an internment camp at Dachau, awaiting trial before a Bavarian German de-Nazification court.
 He escaped on February 4, 1948, by promising a 32-year-old German civilian employee of the US armed forces that he would marry her.
 Nonetheless, Kuhn was tried in absentia in April 1948, and a jury found him guilty.
 He was sentenced to ten years in prison.
 The Associated Press reported that the trial was carried out entirely by the presentation of documents demonstrating Kuhn's close ties with Hitler's Third Reich and his attempts to transplant its ideology into the United States.

 Kuhn was recaptured on June 15 in the French zone town of Bernkastel, near Trier.
 After an investigation into how he had escaped, the camp director, Anton Zirngibl, was fired.
 Kuhn told reporters, "The door was open so I went through."
 Kuhn said on June 17 that he considered the ten-year sentence as a "major Nazi offender" unfair and that he intended to appeal.

 In 1949, an appellate court reduced Kuhn's sentence to two years of hard labor.
 He was released on February 22, 1949.
 While in prison, Kuhn reportedly sent a message to columnist Walter Winchell, who had helped lead media counterattacks against the Bund back in New York City.
 It read: "Tell Herr Vinchell, I will lift to piss on his grafe [sic]."
 Winchell died in 1972, outliving the Nazi activist by 21 years.

 Death

 Kuhn died of unknown causes on December 14, 1951, in Munich, Germany.
-The New York Times obituary said that he died "a poor and obscure chemist, unheralded and unsung."
-Shortly before his death, Kuhn was asked why he'd followed Hitler.
+His obituary in The New York Times said that he died "a poor and obscure chemist, unheralded and unsung."
+Shortly before his death, Kuhn was asked why he had followed Hitler.
 Disillusioned by the collapse of Nazi Germany, he replied, "Who would have known it would end like this?"